ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth_actually.md

 # The fun stuff: `webapp.py` and OAuth

 Now, we can *finally* dive deep into actual implementing OAuth.
 At the same level as your `templates` and `static` directories, create a file called `webapp.py`.
 We're going to add blocks of code, one block at a time.
 Each block of code should appear one after the other.
 With each block, we will go into detail with what it is doing.
+Do NOT copy-and-paste until you understand each step.

 ## Step 1